bycza-zagroda/track-expenses-app-documentation/docs/api/registration.md

 # Registration

-In order to use the API, you'll have to become a registered user.
-To do this, send a POST request to:
+In order to use the API, you'll have to become a registered user.To do this, send a POST request to:`[root-url]/api/v1/users`,with the request body containing the following information in JSON format:
-  `[root-url]/api/v1/users`,
-with the request body containing the following information in JSON format:

 - username
 - password